-Most trips are best if we start between 5:30am - 7am, the earlier the better.
+Most trips are best if we start between 5am - 6am, the earlier the better.
 Hiking Tours are only available in the mornings due to the high risk of thunderstorms.

 Dream Lake - 4 hours - 2.2 miles - Easy - The hike up to Dream Lake is one of the destinations I think everyone who comes to Rocky Mountain National Park must see.
 Along the way we'll see the Lily pad covered Nymph Lake, the outlet stream with some cascades, amazing views of Long's Peak, and then Dream Lake.
 On the way back we'll pass Bear Lake as well.
 There are great flowers, pine squirrels and if your lucky a snowshoe hare along the way.
 Often we'll have time to drive lower and look for wildlife or walk around Sprague Lake.

 Dream, Emerald and Haiyaha Lakes (Opens Mid June) - 6 hours - 5.6 miles - Medium- Dream Lake is the junction of two trails, one up to Emerald Lake, and the other to Lake Haiyaha, which in Arapahoe means "Lake of Rock."
 The water here is also emerald blue, but the trail offers views of Chaos Creek, Glacier Gorge, and Chaos Canyon looking up toward the Continental Divide.
 (See above for details on Dream Lake)

 The Loch - 6 hours - 5.6 miles - Medium - The Loch starts on the same trail as Mill's Lake so we'll pass Alberta Falls.
 The Loch's appeal is the fact that most of the lake is surrounded by rocky cliffs towering over the entire area.
 Its just an amazing sight to behold.
 There also is a nice cascade along the way, and some great scenery along the trail.